Vignesh-2109/Vignesh-2109/README.md

 # Hi, I'm Vignesh Maram 👋

-I am a passionate CSE student at IITM Gwalior, driven by a curiosity for technology.
+I am a passionate CSE student at IIITM Gwalior, driven by a curiosity for technology.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.

 ## 🚀 About Me